Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs: Application

-We compare our \textbf{TR} estimator that assumes constant treatment effects, as well as \textbf{Samples Means}, and the standard \textbf{OLS} that assumes a fixed effect on state and treatment time indicators and linearity on the covariates as in \eqref{eq:ols-baseline} \footnote{Note that OLS is the method used in \cite{angrist2008rural}, except we use the data in 1995 as the post-treatment period, but \cite{angrist2008rural} use the data from 1995 up until 2000 as the post-treatment period and assumed a fixed effect for each of the year-treatment interaction.}.
-In addition, we run two methods that allow for treatment heterogeneity: \textbf{DiD-AMLE} and \textbf{DiD-AIPW}.
-The results with standard errors are shown in Table \ref{tab:real_sims}.
+Beyond heterogeneity estimates, we compare a few different methods for the estimation of average treatment effects in this setup.
+In Appendix \ref{app: aipw}, we describe the augmented inverse propensity estimator (\textbf{AIPW}) that builds upon the heterogeneous treatment effect estimates from Algorithm \ref{alg:h_did}.
+An alternative approach is \textbf{AMLE}, which builds upon the Augmented Minimax Linear Estimation (AMLE) approach of \citet{hirshberg2018balancing} by constructing balancing weights.
+See an earlier working paper \citep{lu2019robust} for details on this estimator and comparison with \textbf{AIPW}.
+We also compare our \textbf{TR} estimator that assumes constant treatment effects, as well as \textbf{Sample Means} by taking the empirical means of \eqref{eq:tau_defn}, and the standard \textbf{OLS} as in \eqref{eq:fixed-effect}.\footnote{Note that OLS is the method used in \cite{angrist2008rural}, except we use the data in 1995 as the post-treatment period, but \cite{angrist2008rural} use the data from 1995 up until 2000 as the post-treatment period and assumed a fixed effect for each of the year-treatment interaction.} See Table \ref{tab:real_sims} for result comparisons. \tabcolsep = 0.1cm

-There are several reasons that we might expect our proposed methods to be particularly suitable for estimating the treatment effects in an application such as the study from \citet*{angrist2008rural}.
-First as discussed in Section \ref{sec:related-works}, unlike existing methods, our proposed methods are robust to potential covariate shift in time.
-The dataset of \citet*{angrist2008rural} is based on repeated cross-sections where individuals in different years are sampled independently and so there may not be particularly strong arguments to rule out temporal covariate shift a-priori; thus, the robustness of our method to such effects is desirable.